shuanglongliu/magnetic_anisotropy/README.md

 Step 4: Modify main.py to collect results.

-Remember to put a POTCAR file in the working directory where the python codes are placed.
+Requirement: A POTCAR file in the root directory where you set up all DFT calculations.